ghomem/django-random/README.md

 * execute `sudo ./deploy.sh`
 * review the output

-This process has been tested on Ubuntu 24.04.
+This process has been tested on Ubuntu 24.04 and is suitable for development.
+Production deployment is a different story, outside the scope of this repository.